Introduction

 get_party_color(urls)

-The Party Facts data is cached in the R session to avoid repeated downloads:
+The Party Facts dataset is also cached in the R session to avoid repeated downloads:

 # First call downloads the data